Adaptive Diffusion Schemes for Heterogeneous Networks

 \subsection{Validation of the theoretical analysis for D-ATC}

 In the first place, we carry out some numerical simulations to validate the analysis of Section \ref{sec:performanceanalysis}.
 To do so, we compare in Fig. \ref{fig:model_stationary} the theoretical and empirical steady-state $\text{MSD}_k$ for the nodes of a D-ATC scheme with Metropolis combiners \cite{sayed2012diffusion} in the stationary estimation scenario.
-Note that these weights are not at all optimal, as we can expect from the preliminary analysis of Section \ref{sec:comparison}.
-However, this is not a problem since our objective in this subsection is just to show that the analysis correctly predicts the steady-state performance of each individual node, as well as the $\text{NMSD}$.
+Our objective in this subsection is just to show that the analysis correctly predicts the steady-state performance of each individual node, as well as the $\text{NMSD}$.
 Although we consider just the case of Metropolis combination rule, we have checked that other rules, e.g., uniform combiners, would lead to similar conclusions about the accuracy of the analysis.
-In Fig. \ref{fig:model_stationary}, we plot the steady-state MSD for 4 different scenarios where the step sizes $\mu_{k}$ and the noise variances $\sigma_{v,k}^2$ have been varied from those in Fig. \ref{fig:network}, according to Table \ref{tab:scenarios}.
+In Fig. \ref{fig:model_stationary}, we plot the steady-state MSD for four different scenarios where the step sizes $\mu_{k}$ and the noise variances $\sigma_{v,k}^2$ have been varied from those in Fig. \ref{fig:network}, according to Table \ref{tab:scenarios}.

-From Fig. \ref{fig:model_stationary} we can conclude that the matching between the analysis and the simulation is quite good, even for the case when the step sizes are large, when the last part of assumption A2 in Section \ref{sec:data_model_definitions} is less accurate.
+From Fig. \ref{fig:model_stationary} we can conclude that the matching between the analysis and the simulation is quite good, even for not so small step sizes [scenarios (a) and (c)].

-We have also studied the accuracy of the model in tacking situations.
-In Fig. \ref{fig:model_track} we plot the steady-state NMSD for different speeds of change, i.e., values of ${\sf Tr}\{\mathbf{Q}\}$.
-We can see that the matching is also quite good, in particular for fast speeds.
-For slow and medium speeds we observe a mismatch up to 2dB similarly to the stationary scenario depicted in Fig. \ref{fig:model_stationary}(a).
+We have also studied the accuracy of the model in tracking situations.
+In Fig. \ref{fig:model_track} we plot the steady-state NMSD for different speeds of change, i.e., values of $\Tr\{\mathbf{Q}\}$.
+We can see that the matching is also quite good, especially for fast changes.
+For smaller $\Tr\{\mathbf{Q} \}$ we observe a mismatch up to 2 dB, similarly to the stationary scenario depicted in Fig. \ref{fig:model_stationary}(a).